ropensci/drake/inst/examples/README.md

 - `sge`: uses `"future_lapply"` parallelism to deploy targets to a [Sun/Univa Grid Engine](https://supcom.hgc.jp/english/utili_info/manual/uge.html) cluster.
 Other clusters are similar.
 See the [batchtools/inst/templates](https://github.com/mllg/batchtools/tree/master/inst/templates) and [future.batchtools/inst/templates](https://github.com/HenrikBengtsson/future.batchtools/tree/master/inst/templates) for more example `*.tmpl` template files.
 - `slurm`: similar to `sge`, but for [SLURM](https://slurm.schedmd.com).
 - `torque`: similar to `sge`, but for [TORQUE](http://www.adaptivecomputing.com/products/open-source/torque/).

+Regarding the high-performance computing examples, there is no one-size-fits-all `*.tmpl` configuration file for any job scheduler, so we cannot guarantee that the above examples will work for you out of the box.
+To learn how to configure the files to suit your needs, you should make sure you understand how to use your job scheduler and [batchtools](https://github.com/mllg/batchtools).

+# Please help

+If you have experience with [SLURM](http://slurm.schedmd.com/), [TORQUE](http://www.adaptivecomputing.com/products/open-source/torque/), or [Docker](https://www.docker.com/) in particular, please help us test and fix [the examples](https://github.com/wlandau-lilly/drake/tree/master/inst/examples).
+You can [share your suggestions on the issue tracker](https://github.com/wlandau-lilly/drake/issues) and [submit bugfixes via pull request](https://help.github.com/articles/about-pull-requests/).